RedemptionReligion/Redemption/interfaith_dialogue/judaism.md

 A: Absolutely not.
 Redemptionism respects Judaism and aims to work alongside it.
 You can explore Redemptionism’s teachings while maintaining your Jewish faith.

 Q: How does Redemptionism view God?
 A: Redemptionism is still exploring the nature of the divine, including whether it is monotheistic or polytheistic.
-We invite Jewish individuals to join the conversation and help shape this ongoing discussion.
+We invite Jewish individuals to join the conversation and help shape this ongoing discussion, while fully respecting Judaism’s monotheistic belief.

 Q: What is Redemptionism’s stance on ethical living and Tikkun Olam?
 A: Redemptionism shares the Jewish commitment to ethical living and Tikkun Olam (repairing the world).
 We believe that by cultivating virtues, we can create a more just and kind society.